Are you looking for the best travel jobs? Are you wondering, “How can I make money and travel?”

 To find travel jobs on a boat, a lot of it is about networking.
 Simply hanging around the docks may help you get some jobs, there are websites that you can join which connect crew to boats, and agencies that can help you find yacht jobs as well.

 12. Travel photographer

 We’ve met some amazing photographers ever since we started traveling, and I’ve always thought this would be one of the best travel jobs.

 There are so many different kinds of photographers that make a living traveling the world.
-These include National Geographic photographers, people who travel around the world chasing crazy races and taking pictures of them, people publishing amazing photos on Instagram, and so on.
+These include National Geographic photographers, people who travel around the world chasing crazy races and taking pictures of them, people publishing amazing photos on Instagram, people who take photos of sharks, and so on.